MEDICARE INSURANCE

 Medicare Part A Hospital Insurance

-helps pay for bills related to inpatient hospital stays, skilled nursing facility care, inpatient care in a skilled nursing facility, hospice care, and home health care.
+Helps pay for bills related to inpatient hospital stays, skilled nursing facility care, inpatient care in a skilled nursing facility, hospice care, and home health care.
 It covers expenses such as semi-private rooms at skilled nursing facilities, inpatient care, supplies, drugs during a hospital stay, as well as physical and occupational therapy in your home if you are home-bound.
 Doctor’s services, medication, and grief-and-loss counseling for terminally ill patients are also covered.

 Medicare Part C Medicare Advantage

-is offered by private companies approved by Medicare.
+Is offered by private companies approved by Medicare.
 If you participate in a Medicare Advantage Plan, the plan provides all your Part A and Part B coverages, and it may provide extra coverage for things like vision, hearing, dental, and most also include Medicare Part D, prescription drug, coverage.
 It is crucial to carefully consider the professional helping you to acquire the best and most suitable Medicare Advantage plan possible.

 Medicare Part D Prescription Drug Coverage

-is an optional benefit offered to anyone who has Medicare.
-If you choose not to get Medicare Part D coverage when you're first eligible, you may owe a late enrollment penalty if you join later, unless you have had other creditable prescription drug coverage, such as from an employer or spouse's employer.
+Is an optional benefit offered to anyone who has Medicare.
+If you choose not to get Medicare Part D coverage when you're first eligible, you may owe a late enrollment penalty

 MediGap Insurance

-Furthermore, according to Medicare.gov, “The best time to buy a Medigap policy is during your six-month Medigap open enrollment period.
+“The best time to buy a Medigap policy is during your six-month Medigap open enrollment period.
 During that time you can buy any Medigap policy sold in your state, even if you have health problems.
 This period automatically starts the month you are 65 and are enrolled in Medicare Part B, Medical Insurance.
 After this enrollment period, you may not be able to buy a Medigap policy.
 If you are able to buy one, it may cost more.”

 Shopping for Medigap coverage is straightforward because you merely compare prices and the suitability of the insurance company.
 Once you have a Medigap policy, it is guaranteed renewable, even if you have health problems.
 In other words, the insurance company cannot cancel the policy so long as premiums are paid.